nuxeo/generator-nuxeo/README.md

 # About
 **Yeoman Generator for Nuxeo Platform**

-`generator-nuxeo` provides Nuxeo components scaffolding using [Yeoman](http://yeoman.io) (a scaffolding tool for the web).
+The `generator-nuxeo` provides Nuxeo components scaffolding.
 It lets you easily scaffold common Nuxeo components like empty projects, Nuxeo Packages, Automation Operations, Nuxeo Services...
 This saves you time writing boilerplate code to focus on your code instead of the structure.

-Each generation is coming with a dedicated test; for instance the Operation generator adds an Operation with some basic codes showing you how to inject context objects, how to specify a parameter and a sample test class to validate its behavior.
+The generated components all come with unit tested sample code; for instance the Operation generator adds an Operation with some sample code that highlights how to inject context objects, how to specify a parameter and how to unit test that operation.

+That tool is based on [Yeoman](http://yeoman.io) (a scaffolding tool for the web).

 ## Features
 - Empty bundle creation